seeseexiong/Crystal-Collector/README.md

 Add additional notes about how to deploy this on a live system

 ## Built With
-* Dropwizard - The web framework used
-* Maven - Dependency Management
+* HTML/CSS - Build the wireframe
-* ROME - Used to generate RSS Feeds
+* jQuery - Made the game interactive with the user

 ## Contributing
 Please read CONTRIBUTING.md for details on our code of conduct, and the process for submitting pull requests to us.